-The Company's debt consists of an unsecured revolving credit facility, a 364-day term loan facility and senior unsecured notes.
+The Company's debt consists of an unsecured revolving credit facility and senior unsecured notes.
 Each of the Company's debt instruments is recorded at cost, net of any original issue discount or premium, where applicable.
 The related original issue discount, premium and debt issuance costs are amortized over the term of each respective borrowing using the effective interest method.
 Debt is presented as current if the liability is due to be settled within 12 months after the balance sheet date, unless the Company has the ability and intention to refinance on a long term basis in accordance with US GAAP.
-Readers are referred to the discussion later in this footnote under Fair Value Measurements and Note 9 for the Company's fair value considerations.
+Readers are referred to the discussion later in this footnote under Fair Value Measurements and Note 10 for the Company's fair value considerations.

 In addition, the Company consolidates AICF which has a loan facility.
-Readers are referred to the discussion later in this footnote under Asbestos-related Accounting Policies.
+Readers are referred to the discussion later in this footnote under Asbestosrelated Accounting Policies.